Ramona Singer Cheating Scandal: How Avery Singer Is Coping With Father’s Betrayal

 “Divorce is hard no matter what.
 At least Avery was at college.
 [At first] her grades plummeted, but she was a pillar of strength for me.
 My daughter is everything to me,” Ramona explains about how her daughter Avery handled the divorce, revealing that she texted Avery when the divorce was happening.

-“Do you feel my love for you? ….
-Without you I could have never gotten through the pain,” read parts of the text message that Ramona Singer wrote to her daughter during the divorce, adding that she and Mario agree on Avery, adding, “We both know she comes first.”
+“Do you feel my love for you?… Without you I could have never gotten through the pain,” read parts of the text message that Ramona Singer wrote to her daughter during the divorce, adding that she and Mario agree on Avery, adding, “We both know she comes first.”

 Getting ready for @accesshollywood today!